 The Checkweigher can be provided with an Ethernet port for connection to a system network.
-The port is fully configurable and addressable via a simple program loaded into either a laptop or desktop computer running Windows[®] 2000 or XP.
+The port is fully configurable and addressable via a simple program loaded into either a laptop or desktop computer.

-A RS-232 serial card is installed into the Checkweigher's card rack and is connected to the input of the Ethernet converter.
-The output of the Ethernet port is a RJ-45 plug.
-A 110 VAC plug style transformer is also installed within the Checkweigher controller to power the converter.
+The #484 card is installed into the Checkweigher's card rack.
+The output for the Ethernet port is a RJ-45 plug.

-The Remote Product Load option, described above in Section 8.2.2, or the optional StatPak-PC data logging and reporting software, described below in Section 8.2.9, can be used in conjunction with the Ethernet port.
+The Remote Product Load option, described above in Section 8.2.2, and in Appendix C, can be used in conjunction with the Ethernet port.